basilhussain/stm8-crc/README.md

 Because this library targets the STM8 embedded microcontroller family, in order to keep the compiled code size fairly compact, the bitwise computation technique is used.
 Various table-lookup techniques exist that provide faster computation, but these are generally not suitable for memory-constrained embedded environments, so this library does not use them.

-The assembly code in this library has been written to accomodate code being compiled for both 'medium' (16-bit address space) and 'large' (24-bit address space) STM8 memory models.
-Simply use the relevant SDCC compiler command-line arguments (i.e. `--model-medium` or `--model-large`) and the library code will be adapted accordingly.

 In addition to the library functions, code is also included for plain C reference implementations of each CRC function, as well as a test and benchmarking program.

+# Setup

+You may either use a pre-compiled version of the library, or build the library code yourself.
+See below for further details.

+This library has been written to accomodate and provide for both 'medium' (16-bit address space) and 'large' (24-bit address space) STM8 memory models.

+* If you are building your project with either no specific SDCC memory model option, or the `--model-medium` option, then use the non-suffixed `crc.lib` library file.
+* If you are building with `--model-large`, then use the `crc-large.lib` library file.

+Unsure?
+If your target STM8 microcontroller model has less than 32KB of flash memory, then choose the former version; if larger flash, then you probably want the latter.

+## Pre-compiled Library

+1. Extract the relevant `.lib` file (see above) and `crc.h` file from the release archive.
+2. Copy the two files to your project.

+## Building

+This library is developed and built with the [Code::Blocks](http://codeblocks.org/) IDE and [SDCC](http://sdcc.sourceforge.net/) compiler.

+1. Load the `.cbp` project file in Code::Blocks.
+2. Select the appropriate 'Library' build target for your STM8 memory model (see above) from the drop-down list on the compiler toolbar (or the *Build > Select Target* menu).
+3. Build the library by pressing the 'Build' icon on the compiler toolbar (or Ctrl-F9 keyboard shortcut, or *Build > Build* menu entry).
+4. Upon successful compilation, the resultant `.lib` file will be in the main base folder.
+5. Copy the `.lib` file and the `crc.h` file to your project.

 # Usage

-To use the library in your software, copy the `crc.c` and `crc.h` files in to your project and include the `crc.h` file in your code wherever you want to use the CRC functions.
+1. Include the `crc.h` file in your C code wherever you want to use the CRC functions.
+2. When compiling, provide the path to the `.lib` file with the `-l` SDCC command-line option.

 For each CRC type, there are two functions provided: one that gives the appropriate initial value for that CRC variant, and one for incrementally computing the CRC on a byte-by-byte basis.